 2. Reward Yourself for Reaching Small Milestones

-Depending on the length of your goal, you can reward yourself at certain milestones.
+You can reward yourself at certain milestones depending on the length of your goal.
 This helps you track your progress, and also helps keep you motivated to continue saving.
-These rewards should be fun things that you might not normally do, but that are still small and within reason.
+These rewards should be fun things you might not normally do, but that are still small and within reason.
 It might be a day off (if you can take a personal day at work), a picnic in the park, dinner at a nicer restaurant than usual, or some other enjoyable activity.
 Just don’t blow all your savings while enjoying your small reward.